Exploring the XenCenter workspace

-The XenServer PVS-Accelerator feature offers additional capabilities for customers using XenServer and Citrix Provisioning (PVS).
+The Citrix Hypervisor PVS-Accelerator feature offers extra capabilities for customers using Citrix Hypervisor and Citrix Provisioning (PVS).
 PVS is a popular choice for image management and hosting for Citrix Virtual Apps and Desktops.
-With this feature, PVS read requests can now be cached on each XenServer host.
-In order to benefit from the PVS-Accelerator feature, customers should use XenServer with Citrix Provisioning 7.12 or higher.
+With this feature, PVS read requests can now be cached on each Citrix Hypervisor host.
+To benefit from the PVS-Accelerator feature, use Citrix Hypervisor with Citrix Provisioning 7.12 or higher.
 For detailed information about PVS-Accelerator, see the product documentation.

-- Install the PVS-Accelerator Supplemental Pack on XenServer.
+- Install the PVS-Accelerator Supplemental Pack on the Citrix Hypervisor server.

 - Complete the cache configuration in PVS.

-- Install the PVS-Accelerator Supplemental Pack on each XenServer host in the pool.
-The supplemental pack is available to download from the XenServer Product Downloads page.
+- Install the PVS-Accelerator Supplemental Pack on each Citrix Hypervisor host in the pool.
+The supplemental pack is available to download from the Citrix Hypervisor Product Downloads page.
 For instructions on how to install the supplemental pack, see Installing Supplemental Packs.

-Configure PVS-Accelerator in XenServer.
+Configure PVS-Accelerator in Citrix Hypervisor.
 This configuration can be done using XenCenter or the xe CLI.

-After installing the PVS-Accelerator Supplemental Pack, customers should add the PVS-Accelerator configuration details in XenServer.
-This entails adding a new PVS site and specifying the PVS Cache storage.
+After installing the PVS-Accelerator Supplemental Pack, add the PVS-Accelerator configuration details in the Citrix Hypervisor server.
+This process entails adding a PVS site and specifying the PVS Cache storage.

 The following section contains XenCenter instructions.
-For information about configuring PVS-Accelerator using the xe CLI, see the product documentation.
+For information about configuring the PVS-Accelerator using the xe CLI, see the Citrix Hypervisor product documentation.

 To configure PVS-Accelerator

-- Click on the pool or the standalone host and then select the PVS tab.
+- Select the pool or the standalone host and then select the PVS tab.

-- On the PVS-Accelerator configuration dialog, click Add cache configuration to add a PVS site.
+- On the PVS-Accelerator configuration dialog, select Add cache configuration to add a PVS site.

 - Enter a name for the PVS site in the Site name field.

-For each host in the pool, specify what cache should be used:
+For each host in the pool, specify what cache to use:

-- When you select Memory only , the feature will use up to the specified cache size in the Control Domain memory.
-This option is only available after additional memory has been assigned to the Control Domain.
+- When you select Memory only, the feature uses up to the specified cache size in the Control Domain memory.
+This option is only available after extra memory has been assigned to the Control Domain.
 For information on how to assign memory to the Control Domain, see Changing the Control Domain Memory.

-- When you select a Storage Repository (SR), the feature will use up to the specified cache size on the SR. It will also implicitly use available control domain memory as a best effort cache tier.
+- When you select a Storage Repository (SR), the feature uses up to the specified cache size on the SR. It also implicitly uses available control domain memory as a best effort cache tier.

-- If neither Memory only nor an SR is specified, the read cache will not be activated.
+- If neither Memory only nor an SR is specified, the read cache is not activated.

 - Click OK.
-The new PVS site and the chosen cache storage configuration will be added in XenServer.
+The new PVS site and the chosen cache storage configuration are added in the Citrix Hypervisor server.

-- After configuring PVS-Accelerator in XenServer, customers must complete the cache configuration for the newly created site using the Citrix Provisioning Console or the PowerShell SnapIn CLI.
-For more information, refer to the Citrix Provisioning Documentation.
-When this step is complete, you can view a list of PVS Servers configured for the newly created site by clicking View PVS Servers on the PVS-Accelerator configuration dialog in XenCenter.
+- After configuring the PVS-Accelerator in the Citrix Hypervisor server, complete the cache configuration for the newly created site using the Citrix Provisioning Console or the PowerShell Snap-In CLI.
+For more information, see Citrix Provisioning Documentation.
+When this step is complete, you can view a list of PVS Servers configured for the new site by clicking View PVS Servers on the PVS-Accelerator configuration dialog.

-After starting a VM with PVS-Accelerator, the caching status for the VM will be displayed on the PVS tab and on the General tab of the VM.
+After you start a VM with PVS-Accelerator, the caching status for the VM is displayed on the PVS tab and on the General tab of the VM.
 The following table lists the status messages displayed on these tabs.